 contents will be lost when the container exits.

 Note that running two systemd-nspawn containers from the same directory tree will not make processes in them see each other.
 The PID namespace separation of the two containers is complete and the containers will share very few runtime objects except for the underlying file system.
-It is however possible to enter an existing container, see Example 4 below.
+Use machinectl(1)'s login command to request an additional login prompt in a running container.

 systemd-nspawn implements the Container Interface specification.